Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction

 \subsection{Data simulation}

-The version 8.0 of Geant4 Application for Tomographic Emission (GATE)~\cite{jan2004gate} was used to simulate data acquisitions from a fictive PET ring scanner.
+The version 8.0 of Geant4 Application for Tomographic Emission (GATE)~\cite{jan2004gate} was used to simulate data acquisition from a fictive PET ring scanner.
 The sources were defined as back-to-back which means that positron range and annihilation photon acolinearity were not simulated.
 The emission direction of the sources was limited to the 2D plane of the scanner.
 Only photoelectric processes were enabled for the annihilation photons hence the datasets does not have scatter coincidences.
 Also, the emission rate of the sources was chosen such that random coincidences would be negligible.

-The 2-D ring camera was shaped as a regular polygon with 40 sides and an inner diameter of $\sim$80~cm.
+The 2D ring camera was shaped as a regular polygon with 40 sides and an inner diameter of $\sim$80~cm.
 Each panel was 64~mm in size and consisted of 8 detectors of 8~mm in width.
-The scanner thus had 320 detectors, implying that each image pixel was intersected by at least 320 tubes of response (i.e. valid projections).
+The scanner thus had 320 detectors, implying that each image pixel was intersected by around 320 tubes of response (i.e. valid projections).
 The detector length was fixed to 0.1~mm, making the blur induced by depth of interaction negligible.
-The detectors were 4~mm wide in the axial axis and it was assumed that they had a direct readout without light-sharing coding.
-The CTR was fixed to $\sim$13~ps at full width at half maximum (FWHM), resulting in a spatial resolution of 2~mm along projections.
+The detectors were 4~mm wide in the axial axis and it was assumed that they had a direct readout without light-sharing decoding.
+The CTR was fixed to $\sim$13~ps at full width at half maximum (FWHM), resulting in a TOF spatial resolution of 2~mm along projections.

-A custom Hot Spot phantom with background was created for this study.
+A custom hot spots phantom was created for this study.
 Its main body was a cylinder of 136~mm in diameter and 4~mm in height.
-The hot spot diameters were 3.2, 4.8, 6.4, 7.9, 9.5, 11.1~mm.
+The hot spots diameters were 3.2, 4.8, 6.5, 7.9, 9.5, 11.1~mm.
 The activity in the phantom was defined such that the contrast between the spots and the background would be of four.
 The simulation was repeated ten times, each resulting in a dataset of around 80,000 coincidences.